findy-network/findy-issuer-tool/README.md

 # findy-issuer-tool

-Utility (UI) tool and sample project for issuing and verifying
+Utility (UI) Node.js tool and sample project for issuing and verifying with Findy agency.

 ## Development